plone/training/docs/react/component.md

 are first translated into valid Javascript code using the function React.CreateElement.
 `create-react-app` automatically adds this preprocessing of JSX.

-Because of JSX, `React` has to be imported from the React module, although it does not seem to be used in the code.
-The first import line syntax may seem weird, but 'React' is the default export, and between curly braces are extra (non default) exported classes, functions etc.
-Similar at the last line our `App` component is marked as the default export for this Javascript file.
+The last line of our `App` component is marked as the default export for this Javascript file.
 Check out ES6 module documentation.

 Note that React allows you to import and treat images and css as direct resources.